A boar passant Or.

 Bearer: Liu-Lecomble, Laurent.

-Port and windows, Between, Proper, Pointed, Eradicated, Azure, Boa, Wreath, Crest, Five, Ogee, Crown, Party per fess, Created, Quarterly, Outlined in sable, Dexter, Two, In chief, In pale, In base, Coat of arms, Mullet, Scroll, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Lion, Lineage, Wolf, Masoned, Semi-circular, Eight, Or, Passant, Leather, Argent, Base (lower 1/3), Rampant, Sable, Semé, Vert, Grasping, Freehand, Three and One.
+Port and windows, Between, Proper, Pointed, Armed, Eradicated, Azure, Boa, Bordure, Wreath, Charged, Upon (wreath), Crest, Five, Ogee, Crown, Created, Quarterly, Outlined in sable, Two, In chief, In pale, Coat of arms, Mullet, Scroll, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Wolf, Masoned, Semi-circular, Eight, Or, Passant, Leather, Argent, Rampant, Sable, Vert, Grasping, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,